avery-pierce/averypierce.me/scrip.md

 If you would like to steal a card, indicate which one you would like to steal.
 Then, going around the table to the player's left, each opponent has the option to play a club to keep the card for themselves (or pass).

 To counter a player stealing from the market, an opponent must have a club card in their hand that is **less than or equal to** the card the player is trying to steal.
 This ensures that higher-ranked cards are more difficult to steal.
-A player stealing the 2-hearts can only be blocked by a player with the 2-clubs in their hand.
-However, a player stealing the Ace-hearts can be countered by *any* club card.
+A player stealing the `2♥` can only be blocked by a player with the `2♣` in their hand.
+However, a player stealing the `A♥` can be countered by *any* club card.

 A player who successfully counters a steal gets to keep the card for themselves, and places it in their discard pile along with the club card they used to counter.

-**Example**: On her turn, Alice attempts to steal the 10-clubs.
-Bob, who is sitting to her left, has the Jack-clubs, but cannot play it because Jack is not less than or equal to the 10 being stolen, so he passes to Charlie (who is sitting to Bob's left).
-Charlie has the 5-clubs, and plays it to counter Alice's steal.
-Charlie takes the 10-clubs and places it in his discard pile with the 5-clubs he used to counter the steal.
+**Example**: On her turn, Alice attempts to steal the `10♣`.
+Bob, who is sitting to her left, has the `J♣`, but cannot play it because Jack is not less than or equal to the 10 being stolen, so he passes to Charlie (who is sitting to Bob's left).
+Charlie has the `5♣`, and plays it to counter Alice's steal.
+Charlie takes the `10♣` and places it in his discard pile with the `5♣` he used to counter the steal.

-**Tip**: If the 2-clubs shows up in the market, steal it!
-Nobody will be able to counter you, and the 2-clubs is the most powerful counter card in the game!
+**Tip**: If the `2♣` shows up in the market, steal it!
+Nobody will be able to counter you, and the `2♣` is the most powerful counter card in the game!

 ### Discard and Draw